-This policy is to be read in conjunction with the Reef 2050 Policy Guideline for Decision Makers which outlines a range of decisions designed to manage pressures on the Great Barrier Reef.
+This policy is to be read in conjunction with the Reef 2050 Policy Guideline for Decision Makers which illustrates a wide range of actions designed to manage drivers and pressures on the Reef.
+Where legislation allows, decision-makers should consider opportunities to provide net benefits to the Great Barrier Reef within these and other relevant decision-making processes.

-The Cumulative Impact Management Policy has been developed in parallel with the Reef 2050 Plan Net Benefit Policy.
+This policy has been developed in parallel with the Reef 2050 Plan Cumulative Impact Management Policy.